 The eastern wolf is a carnivore, and they eat mainly large hoofed mammals.
 The main diet of the eastern wolf is the white-tailed deer.
 However, they will also prey on beaver and moose.

 Packs of eastern wolves will hunt together to take down the larger animals.
-The size of their prey will be decided on by the body mass.
-If the body mass is similar to that of the mass of the wolf pack, then they may decide to take down that prey.
+The body mass will decide on the size of their prey.
+If the body mass is similar to that of the wolf packs, they may decide to take down that prey.

 Great Plains Wolf